"I only have two rules when it comes to guns. My guns are always loaded. And no Safe Queens."

 My hobbies are collecting old guns, creating and hosting websites like this one on my own web servers, and working on and riding an old Harley Davidson.
 My primary interest is in modern 20th century handguns and mostly Colts.

 My gun collection is very small and modest.

 A great gun collection doesn't have to consist of all high-dollar guns!
 And, I learned early in the process that I was much happier with a gun that I wasn't afraid to shoot because it might affect the value.
 That's not to say that I've fired all of my guns.
 I have a few that I have not shot, but I would, could and probably should.

-All of the guns in my collection were manufactured between 1900 and 2000.
+With few exceptions, all of the guns in my collection were manufactured between 1900 and 2000.
 Oh I have three or four guns that are newer, but they were either gifted to me, won in a raffle or bought to shoot.
-With only one exception, all of the guns you will see were individually purchased for less than $2,000 each, although over the years I have sold a few for considerably more.
-Many of the guns you will see, were purchased in the $500 to $1,000 range.
+With very few exceptions, all of the guns you will see were individually purchased for less than $2,000 each, although over the years I have sold a few for considerably more.
+Many of the guns you will see, were purchased in the $500 to $1,000 range before 2008.

 My MOS when I served in the United States Army was 76Y.
 For you non-military readers, the Military Occupational Specialty of 76 Yankee means that I was a Unit Armorer (U.S. small weapons expert).
 I also qualified as "Expert" with the German G-3 rifle, the Israeli Uzi 9mm sub-machinegun and the 9mm handgun.